sanathkumar26700/the-naviTranslator/README.md

 # the-naviTranslator
- a translator to translate english into the navi language.
+ A translator to translate english into the navi language.
+ In this project we get to explore fetch() and promises along with basic vanilaJS and CSS.